top of page

 B(kisses Miss A's hand): I shall return this way, mi hermosa dama (bows) I can never forget the - to quote our guide-book - fascination of thy magic gaze"

-Miss A: Bien sûr, mi señor - for I shall be married by then - and our lessons can commence - in earnest (flutters her black eyelashes, which mock her coal-black veil)
+Miss A: Bien sûr, mi señor - for I shall be married by then - and our lessons can commence - my heart will yearn for such days! (flutters her black eyelashes, which mock her coal-black veil)

 C: Admiral!! - have a care! - your sword is cutting and slashing my guide book!